HTML Styles

 To apply styles to HTML elements, you can use different types of selectors.
 Let's explore a few common selector types:

-Tag Selector
+Tag (Type) Selector

 A tag selector selects elements based on their HTML tag name.